-- 51. Allowable Expenditures.
-This demonstration project is approved for authorized demonstration expenditures applicable to services rendered and for costs incurred during the demonstration approval period designated by CMS.
-CMS will provide FFP for allowable demonstration expenditures only so long as they do not exceed the pre-defined limits as specified in these STCs. - 52.
+- 50. Allowable Expenditures.
+This demonstration project is approved for expenditure applicable to services rendered during the demonstration approval period designated by CMS.
+CMS will provide FFP for allowable demonstration expenditures so long as they do not exceed the pre-defined limits as specified in these STCs. - 51.
 Standard Medicaid Funding Process.
 The standard Medicaid funding process will be used for this demonstration.
-The state will provide quarterly expenditure reports through the Medicaid and CHIP Budget and Expenditure System (MBES/CBES) to report total expenditures under this Medicaid section 1115 demonstration following routine CMS-37 and CMS-64 reporting instructions as outlined in section 2500 of the State Medicaid Manual.
-The state will estimate matchable demonstration expenditures (total computable and federal share) subject to the budget neutrality expenditure limit and separately report these expenditures by quarter for each federal fiscal year on the form CMS-37 for both the medical assistance payments (MAP) and state and local administration costs (ADM).
+The state will provide quarterly expenditure reports through the Medicaid and CHIP Budget and Expenditure System (MBES/CBES) to report total expenditures for services provided under this demonstration following routine CMS-37 and CMS-64 reporting instructions as outlined in section 2500 of the State Medicaid Manual.
+The state will estimate matchable demonstration expenditures (total computable and federal share) subject to the budget neutrality expenditure limit and separately report these expenditures by quarter for each federal fiscal year on the Form CMS-37 for both the medical assistance payments (MAP) and state and local administration costs (ADM).
 CMS shall make federal funds available based upon the state's estimate, as approved by CMS.
-Within 30 days after the end of each quarter, the state shall submit form CMS-64 Quarterly Medicaid Expenditure Report, showing Medicaid expenditures made in the quarter just ended.
-If applicable, subject to the payment deferral process, CMS shall reconcile expenditures reported on form CMS-64 with federal funding previously made available to the state, and include the reconciling adjustment in the finalization of the grant award to the state. - 53.
-Sources of Non-Federal Share.
-As a condition of demonstration approval, the state certifies that its funds that make up the non-federal share are obtained from permissible state and/or local funds that, unless permitted by law, are not other federal funds.
-The state further certifies that federal funds provided under this section 1115 demonstration must not be used as the non-federal share required under any other federal grant or contract, except as permitted by law.
-CMS approval of this demonstration does not constitute direct or indirect approval of any underlying source of non-federal share or associated funding mechanisms and all sources of non-federal funding must be compliant with section 1903(w) of the Act and applicable implementing regulations.
-CMS reserves the right to deny FFP in expenditures for which it determines that the sources of non-federal share are impermissible.
+Within thirty (30) days after the end of each quarter, the state shall submit Form CMS- 64 Quarterly Medicaid Expenditure Report, showing Medicaid expenditures made in the quarter just ended.
+If applicable, subject to the payment deferral process, CMS shall reconcile expenditures reported on Form CMS-64 with federal funding previously made available to the state, and include the reconciling adjustment in the finalization of the grant award to the State.